What’s next for FIA Rally Star?

 What now?
 Having already achieved next year’s goal, where does Jürgenson go from here?

-And as for the Gill and the Rally Star program’s other drivers, Max Smart and José Caparó, is that it?
+And as for Gill and the Rally Star program’s other drivers, Max Smart and José Caparó, is that it?
 Good effort, lads.
 Thanks, but no thanks.

 Turns out, it’s good news all round.
 Jürgenson can look forward to a full attack on WRC2, while two of his classmates get another crack at JWRC.